One Of A Kind

 For admission into the degree program Energy Systems Engineering at the School of Engineering and Architecture, the following criteria must be fulfilled:

 Prospective students need a higher secondary education certificate that qualifies them for studies at university level in their country of origin (e.g. Switzerland: Federal Vocational Baccalaureate or Confederate Matura Diploma; Germany: High-School degree or technical college qualification; United Kingdom: A-Level or BTEC or International Baccalaureate).
 Diplomas or certificates of other studies/ vocational training and additional examinations that qualify for admission to a university of applied sciences are also considered.

-Degree programs at the Lucerne School of Engineering and Architecture require students to have completed practical training in industry prior to the commencement of their studies.
-This experience is typically attained in the form of a one year internship in a relevant study related occupation, or other practical work experience in a different field.
-In the latter case, students will be expected to complete an additional 18 week long technical training program throughout the duration of their studies, supported by the School of Engineering and Architecture.
+Degree programs at the Lucerne School of Engineering and Architecture require students to have work experience, typically obtained during an apprenticeship prior to the commencement of their studies.
+As an alternative, students may perform a one year internship in a relevant field and as a function of prior experience complement it with a tailor made technical training of up-to 10 weeks duration, organized by the School of Engineering and Architecture.